harishm92/MonthlyFolderManager/README.md

 This project is licensed under the MIT License – see the `LICENSE` file for details.

 ## Attribution
 Built with the assistance of Perplexity AI’s chat assistant.
-If you wish to credit the AI, add a line like:
-> "Documentation and feature planning supported by Perplexity AI ChatGPT-style assistant."
+"Documentation and feature planning supported by Perplexity AI ChatGPT-style assistant."

 Attribution is optional – the MIT License allows reuse without credit – but a note of thanks is always appreciated!